 - Keep frozen, canned and dried fruit and vegetables on hand, especially when fresh produce isn't in season.
-Buy canned fruit that's packed in 100% juice or its own juices for less added sugars and calories, and choose low-sodium or no salt added canned vegetables.
+Buy canned fruit that's packed in 100% juice to reduce added sugars and extra calories, and choose low-sodium or no salt added canned vegetables.

 - Try new types of fruits and vegetables and prepare them in different ways.
 Texture is everything when it comes to sandwiches, so experiment with veggie toppings such as raw cucumber, avocado slices or pickled carrots.
 Add flavor to breakfast by topping oatmeal, frozen waffles or cereal with berries or banana slices.
 Create a naturally sweet dessert with fresh fruit or serve it as a topping on low-fat yogurt.

 - In the U.S., a large portion of fruit intake comes from juice, which can often contain a significant amount of added sugar.
 Instead, try to focus on whole fruits, which contain dietary fiber and other nutrients without the added sugar.
 When drinking juice, make sure it is 100% juice, without the added sugars.